AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/use-cif-pickers.md

 ## Category Picker {#category-picker}

-The category picker (provided by `/libs/`commerce/gui/components/common/cifcategoryfield`) can be used in a component dialog as well in a similar way like the product picker.
+The category picker can be used in a component dialog as well in a similar way like the product picker.

 The following snippet can be used in a cq:dialog configuration: